 - Set reasonable rules and guidelines for computer use by your children.

 Discuss these rules and post them near the computer as a reminder.

 Remember to monitor your children's compliance with these rules, especially when it comes to the amount of time your children spend on the computer.
 A child's excessive use of online services or the Internet, especially late at night, may be a clue that there is a potential problem.
 Remember that personal computers and online services should not be used as electronic babysitters.

 - Check out blocking, filtering, and ratings applications together.
 Be sure to make this a family activity.
 Consider keeping the computer in a family room rather than the child's bedroom.
-Get to know their online friend's just as you get to know all of their other friends.
-If your child has a cellular telephone, talk with him or her about using it safely.
-The same rules that apply to computer use, also apply to cellular telephones.
+Get to know their online friends just as you get to know all of their other friends.
+If your child has a mobile phone, talk with them about using it safely.
+The same rules that apply to computer use, also apply to mobile phones.

-- * Encourage good Netiquette.
-Nequette is the informal code of conduct for the Internet.
-As in everyday life, there are informal ethical rules for how to behave when relating to other people on the Internet.
-These include being polite, using correct language and not yell at (write in capital letters) or harass others.
-Also, children as well as grown up's should not read others email or copy protected material.
+- Encourage good Netiquette.
+Netiquette is the informal code of conduct for the internet.
+As in everyday life, there are informal ethical rules for how to behave when relating to other people on the internet.
+These include being respectful of others' privacy, being polite and using correct language.

-- Remember that the positive aspects of the Internet outweigh the negatives.
-Internet is an excellent educational and recreational resource for children.
+- Remember that the positive aspects of the internet outweigh the negatives.
+The internet is an excellent educational and recreational resource for children.
 Encourage your child to be conscious and explore the Internet to its full potential.
-(These tips are based on tips from American www.safekids.com and from European www.saftonline.org, Safety Awareness, Facts and Tools).
+(These tips are based on tips from American www.safekids.com and from European SAFT - Safety Awareness, Facts and Tools).
 At National Center for Missing and Exploited Children you will find more useful information regarding online safety and how to report Child Pornography or Suspected Child Sexual Exploitation.

 - Kids rules for online safety (print out and put up close to your computer at home) www.safekids.com/family-contract-for-online-safety